emila-github/simpleWeb/README.md

 	// test/test_index.js

-	// require all modules ending in "_test" from the
+	// require all modules ending in ".test" from the
 	// current directory and all subdirectories
 	var testsContext = require.context(".", true, /.test$/);
 	testsContext.keys().forEach(testsContext);